bauing-schmidt/APart/README.md

 ## How to install

-You need Pharo 10 image with Gtk3 support, see https://github.com/pharo-spec/Spec-Gtk for installation details.
+You need Pharo 10 image and virtual machine with Gtk3 support, see https://github.com/pharo-spec/Spec-Gtk for installation details.

 ```smalltalk
 Metacello new